sakarkc2122/week1_Project_ECDSA-Node/readme.md

 1. Open a terminal within the `/server` folder
 2. Run `npm install` to install all the depedencies
-3. Run `node generate.js`, to generate `address_to_PK.json` file.
-Its structure: `{walletAddress: [privateKey, publickey, balance]}`
-4. Run `node index` to start the server
+3. Run `node index` to start the server

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+_First thing to do in the UI is to generate key_
+ => Click the `Generate Key` button, that will create 5 wallet address.
+Those address are stored in `./server/address_to_PK.json` file.
+ => It structure is `{walletAddress: [privateKey, publicKey, balance]}`

 TO DO:

-1. To make a generate button in the frontend to generate a wallet address.
+1. To make a generate button in the frontend to generate a wallet address. ✅
-2. To learn to draw a better DFD
+2. To learn to draw a better DFD.